Our reservation staff are available between Monday to Friday between 7.30am and 5.30pm Australian Eastern Standard Time.

 The Montebello Islands or ‘Montes’ are an archipelago of more than 250 limestone islands and islets off the coast of the Pilbara.
-They are home to a complex system of reefs, lagoons and channels which offer a range of habitats for marine life.
-The mangrove systems here are unique and scientifically significant, and its seaweed beds are fodder for dugongs.
-Green, Hawksbill and flatback turtles are regularly seen here, as are whales and dolphins.
-A twitcher’s delight, the islands are considered an Important Bird Area, as they support over 1% of the world populations of fairy and roseate terns, as well as sooty oystercatchers
+A twitcher’s delight, the islands are considered an Important Bird Area, as they support over 1% of the world populations of fairy and roseate terns, as well as sooty oystercatchers.

 Located approximately 10 nautical miles off the North West Cape, the waters surrounding the uninhabited Muiron Islands are teeming with marine life.
 A variety of dive sites are on offer, including swim-throughs and ledges where nudibranchs, eels and angelfish hide.
 With fantastic bommies and protected reef, snorkellers will appreciate the variety of soft corals and gorgonians as well the incredible fish life.
 After in-water activities, stretch your legs on a stroll down the beach on these untouched islands.

 Consisting of 42 islands and islets, 25 of which are nature reserves, the iron red islands of the Dampier Archipelago stand in bright contrast to the turquoise waters which surround them.
-Most people do not realise that this is the richest area of marine bio-diversity in all of Western Australia – snorkellers will delight in the coral reefs and over 650 species of fish.
 Bottlenose dolphins are regularly seen in the area and the archipelago supports the largest Hawksbill turtle rookery in the Indo-Pacific region.
 Birdwatchers will have the opportunity to see several species of migratory waders as well as sea eagles and ospreys.
 With luck we may even see the elusive Rothschild’s rock wallaby.

 The archipelago not only offers exceptional natural beauty but significant sites for Aboriginal and European Heritage, many of which are in National Heritage Listed Areas.
 Named for English Explorer William Dampier who first visited the islands aboard the Cygnet in 1699, the islands’ earliest inhabitants were the Yaburara people, as is evidenced by thousands of rock engravings, shell middens and stone arrangements scattered across the area.